-Once you've set up a plan for restoring your health data on a new iPhone or Apple Watch, you can start the upgrade process.
+Once you've set up a plan for restoring your health data on a new iPhone or new Apple Watch, you can start the upgrade process.
 Be sure to follow our guides to restoring your Apple Watch or iPhone from backup, as well as how to sync your Health data.

-Have any questions about moving your health data to a new iPhone or Apple Watch?
+Have any questions about how to transfer health data to a new iPhone or Apple Watch?
 Let us know down in the comments.

-Updated March 2020: Updated for iOS 13 and macOS Catalina.
+Updated September 2020: Updated for iOS 14.
 Serenity Caldwell contributed to an earlier version of this article.

 ○ Backing up: The ultimate guide